-Transform Defence for Sustainable Human Safety works to put sustainable human safety at the heart of 21st century foreign, defence, security and international development policy-making.
-We must question the limits of past 20th century national self-interest if we are to address the greatest threat to our collective survival – runaway climate change.
+It is clear that humanity must question the limits of past 20th century national self-interest if we are to address the greatest threat to our collective survival – runaway climate change.
 Transform Defence for Sustainable Human Safety describes the paradigm shift we will need to meet this monumental challenge.

-Transform Defence for Sustainable Human Safety is Tipping Point North South’s primary policy/advocacy project.
-It grew out of its work to make the case that runaway military spending is an unaddressed yet urgent international development issue, initially framed through the The Five Percent Proposal and its two-part formula for cuts to global military spending to be redirected to global human needs.
+It grew out of its work to make the case that runaway military spending must be addressed by all those campaigning on climate justice including the international development sector.
+The work was initially framed through the The Five Percent Proposal and its two-part formula for cuts to global military spending.
+This in turn led to research on how runaway global military spending is inextricably linked to the global military’s impact on climate change.

-Additionally, our work now also addresses the absence of military emissions reporting in various critical UN processes and the absence of the military in Green New Deal discussions for a green economic recovery post-Covid-19.
+As a result, this work led us to look at the many ways the global military’s interest is working against the good work of the United Nations.
+Our work now also addresses the absence of military emissions reporting in various critical UN processes and the absence of the military in Green New Deal discussions.

 We are in the midst of the sixth mass extinction.